List of Serbian Orthodox churches in Croatia

-The territory of modern-day Croatia is divided between 7 eparchies of the Serbian Orthodox Church.
-5 of them have their seat in Croatia, one in Serbia and one in Bosnia and Herzegovina.
-As of March 2021 the central public Records of Religious Communities in the Republic of Croatia listed 431 "organizational units" of the Serbian Orthodox Church in Croatia, many of which are local parishes with their own churches.
-Protection of the properties of cultural importance is among other general provisions defined by the Agreement between the Republic of Croatia and the Serbian Orthodox Church in the Republic of Croatia.
+As of 2021, the Records of Religious Communities in the Republic of Croatia listed 431 "organizational units" of the Serbian Orthodox Church in Croatia, many of which are local parishes with their own churches.
+Protection of the properties of cultural importance is among other general provisions defined by the Agreement between the Republic of Croatia and the Serbian Orthodox Church.

-This is a list of churches categorized according to eparchy;